wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 - The embedded Microsoft Defender for Endpoint sensor runs in system context using the LocalSystem account.
 The sensor uses Microsoft Windows HTTP Services (WinHTTP) to enable communication with the Microsoft Defender for Endpoint cloud service.
 - The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following auto discovery methods:
   - Transparent proxy
-  - Web Proxy Auto-discovery Protocol (WPAD)
+  - Web Proxy Autodiscovery Protocol (WPAD)

 ## Endpoint detection and response